publiccodenet/about/activities/tool-management/voys.md

 ## Using Voys

 Employees that need to call regularly receive an account.
 A local (020) number will be assigned.
 Voys can be used with an app on a mobile phone.
-[We have a guide on how to make and receive calls from your mobile phone using the Voys app.](../communication/using-phone-app.md).
+Read the [guide on how to make and receive calls from your mobile phone using the Voys app](../communication/using-phone-app.md).

 ## Voys management